 For rescues and shelters, partnering with Core Paws brings your animals into the spotlight.
 Join us in finding your hardest cases the perfect forever homes.

-And for volunteers, Core Paws allows you to feel a part of this movement from wherever you are in the United States, our Virtual Volunteer Program is top of the line and we can’t wait to meet you.
+And for volunteers, Core Paws allows you to feel a part of this movement from wherever you are in the United States.
+We are 100% volunteer run.
+Join our team of over 50 volunteers across the nation working together to find loving homes for hard-to-place animals.
+Our Virtual Volunteer Program is top of the line and we can’t wait to meet you.

 Kara Hamada, Founder & Executive Director

 “I believe that all animals deserve unconditional love, no matter their age, special need or behavior issue.
 The right family is out there for every animal, and I pledge my skills to help find them.”